Exótico: Interpretation

 Exóticos have been seen as figures of "contesting the dramatic representation of machismo" and compete with their opponents in the ring while also "rejecting the outward signs of manhood".

 As the connotation behind the meaning of being an exótico began to change and shifted from simply being an act to actually forming a category for female and gay representation in the ring, gender roles started to change.
-Not only were women's gender roles challenged, but they were also seen as a threat by machistas.
+Not only were women's gender roles challenged, but they were also seen as a threat by status quo.
 For example, Juana Barraza was a known exótico wrestler and serial killer who challenged gender norms.

 Barraza's wrestling body transgresses the normative gender and sex roles socially defined for women, thus challenging normative productions of mexicanidad.
 The physical strength that Barraza presents in the photograph as the la Dama del Silencio resists the "historical notions of the properly feminine body constituted as 'weak and pathological' and the culturally dominant codes of femininity that render women outside 'sports as cults of masculinity', especially in a Mexican cultural context where sports like lucha libre and physical strength are only celebrated for men; female bodies are culturally accepted if 'naturally' feminine, that is, if they do not threaten the dominant codes of the idealized Mexican, that is the mestizo and macho.
 As Balsamo (1996) explains, to be female and strong implicitly violates traditional codes of feminine identity".

 By having a female presence in the ring, Mexican women were empowered because they were now having a part in something that was seen as manly.
 The female presence in the sport showed that women and gay men could do the same things as men without a doubt.
 This threatened social norms because the traditional Machismo does not like strong women.